How to choose an online community platform (in 2025)

 - Polls.
 Everyone has an opinion, so turn those opinions into engagement.
 Polls are an incredible tool for sparking conversation and creating connections.

-Monetizing doesn’t have to be a dirty word.
+Monetization isn’t a barrier.
+It’s part of the design for a successful community.
 You're building something of value that drives meaningful engagement for your members.
 Of course that value should be recognized!

-Look for platforms that offer free and tiered paid membership options—and make it easy for members to move from free to paid.
+Look for platforms that offer free and tiered paid membership options that make it easy for members to move from free to paid.
 Paid memberships aren’t a one-choice-only option either.
-Look for a platform that offers different pricing models so you can choose the one that works best for you:
+Look for a platform that offers different monetization options so you can choose the one that works best for you:

 - One-time fee.
 Some communities decide to use a one-time fee to gain access to the community space.
 That doesn’t mean everything is automatically free, though.
 There can also be options to capture additional revenue through add-ons like courses, coaching, and more.